• Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

 How can I make my false teeth whiter?

-Before you try to whiten your false teeth with professional products, your dentures need to be cleaned.
-Many times, a good cleaning can remove light stains and make your dentures whiter.
+Before you try to whiten your false teeth with professional products, you need to clean your dentures.
+Often, a thorough cleaning can remove light stains and make your dentures whiter.

 Clean your dentures each day

 Your dentures should be cleaned at least once each day.
-Remove your dentures and use a denture brush (which are much larger than regular toothbrushes) to remove any food particles from your denture.
-You should clean your dentures over a soft surface or a sink filled with water so that if you drop your dentures while cleaning, they will not break.
+Remove your dentures and use a denture brush (much larger than a regular toothbrush) to remove any food particles from your dentures.
+You should clean your dentures on a soft surface or in a sink filled with water so that if you drop them while cleaning, they will not break.

 Remember about flossing

-You may not need to floss your dentures, but if you have any remaining natural teeth, you need to floss those daily.
-Flossing cleans one-third of your tooth structure, so you will miss much of the surface area if you fail to do it.
+You may not need to floss your dentures, but if you have any remaining natural teeth, you should floss them daily.
+Flossing cleans one-third of your tooth surface, so you will miss much of it if you skip it.

 Use denture cleansers

 There are many denture cleaners available to purchase.
 They usually come in the form of a dissolvable tablet that you place in a small glass of water.
-The cleaner will help remove bacteria as well as many stains.
+The cleaner will help remove bacteria and many stains.

 Try natural methods

 There are several natural methods you can use to remove stains from your dentures.
 Hydrogen peroxide has strong whitening powers.
-Simply apply the solution to your denture and gently brush the denture with your denture brush.
+Apply the solution to your denture, then gently brush it with your denture brush.
 Be sure to rinse the denture before placing it back in your mouth.

-Baking soda and salt can also be used to clean your denture.
-Dissolve one of the substances into water and use it to scrub your denture.
+Baking soda and salt can also be used to clean your dentures.
+Dissolve one of the substances in water and use it to scrub your denture.

 Lastly, you can soak your denture in white vinegar overnight.
-The vinegar will clean your denture and kill any bacteria.
+The vinegar will clean your dentures and kill any bacteria.
 Remember to rinse your denture in the morning.

 Get professional cleaning

 Even if you are completely edentulous (you have no natural teeth), you should still see a dentist once a year.
-A dentist will evaluate your denture, gum tissue, and bone level to make sure they are all healthy.
+A dentist will evaluate your denture, gum tissue, and bone levels to ensure they are all healthy.

-While at your appointment, your dentist will clean your denture with an ultrasonic machine.
-These machines use short, quick vibrations to effectively clean your denture.
+During your appointment, your dentist will clean your denture using an ultrasonic machine.
+These machines use short, quick vibrations to clean your denture effectively.

 What to avoid when whitening dentures?